Diverse Demonstrations Improve In-context Compositional Generalization: Experiments

 First, using random demonstrations at test time, without controlling for diversity or using any retriever, is better compared to using no demonstrations at all.
 Our main method constructs prompts with Cover-LS at test time, but during training, prompts are retrieved with $\textrm{Cover-LS}_{1}$, that only covers program symbols, but not local structures, to avoid over-copying (see \S\ref{sec:fine_tuning}).
-This combination leads to higher performance in all compositional splits compared to baselines that use Top-K or random retrievers.
-Interestingly, using Top-K at both training time and test time yields low accuracy in compositional splits, which is likely explained by over-copying, but high results in i.i.d. splits.
+This combination leads to higher performance in all compositional splits compared to baselines that use Top-K or random sampling.
+Interestingly, using Top-K at both training time and test time yields low accuracy in compositional splits, but high results in i.i.d. splits.
 This corroborates our assumption that diversity is needed in compositional setups.
 Finally, A variant of our method, where $\textrm{Cover-LS}_{1}$ is used both during training and test time, is comparable to our main method across all splits.

-In the ablations part of the table, we show that limiting coverage at training time to program symbols is crucial: accuracy drops in all splits if we limit Cover-LS to structures up to depth 2 ($\textrm{Cover-LS}_{2}$), or if we have no such limitation at all.
-The oracle Cover-LS, which uses gold rather than predicted programs, outperforms all non-oralce models (unlike the NFT setup where this is not always the case).
+We observe that limiting coverage at training time to program symbols is crucial: accuracy drops in all splits if we limit Cover-LS to structures up to size 2 ($\textrm{Cover-LS}_{2}$) instead of 1, or if we have no such limitation at all.
+The oracle Cover-LS outperforms all non-oracle models (unlike in NoFT, where this is not always the case).